LLM as Dataset Analyst: Subpopulation Structure Discovery with Large Language Model: Method

 To discover the hidden subpopulation structures within the dataset, we employ an LLM to delve into the information-rich captions generated in the previous step.
 Our objective is to identify certain criteria that effectively partition the images into several distinct subgroups.
 Beyond simply dividing the dataset into subgroups, we articulate the classification dimension for the partition and record all the resulting attributes generated from the classification process.
 Along with the class information and the resulting subpopulations, this criteria naturally form a four-layer structure, class-, dimension-, attribute-, and subpopulation-.
 Noticing criteria encompass multiple dimensions and their corresponding attributes, we adopt a generate-and-select paradigm with the LLM to discover the dimensions and the attributes sequentially.

 To determine the dimensions and attributes, we employ an iterative sampling approach, repeatedly prompting the LLM to propose dimensions and attributes based on batches of image captions.
-In each iteration, the LLM generates candidate dimensions and attributes, which are subsequently processed through an ensemble process.
-This sample-and-ensemble approach effectively addresses the challenges when processing large datasets.
-For naive counterparts, inputting all the image captions into the LLM at once is practically infeasible for large datasets, while processing the captions individually fails to provide the LLM with sufficient context.
-Furthermore, the sample-based nature of our approach promotes token efficiency.
-Since the number of dimensions that can differentiate images in a dataset is relatively small, and these dimensions have an appearance in numerous images, our approach effectively identifies relevant dimensions even for large-scale datasets.
-This efficiency is particularly crucial for applications involving large image collections or where computational resources are limited.
+In each iteration, the LLM generates candidate dimensions and attributes, which are subsequently processed through an LLM summarization process.
+This sample-and-summarize approach effectively addresses the challenges when processing large datasets.
+Since the number of dimensions that can differentiate images in a dataset is relatively small, and these dimensions have an appearance in numerous images, our sample-based approach effectively identifies relevant dimensions.
 The prompts we used in this step are stated as follow, omitting Chain-of-thought examples for simplicity.

 $P_2^1$ = \textit{"Suggest some dimensions that can differentiate the following image captions."}

 $P_2^2$ = \textit{"Suggest a complete criterion to differentiate the following image captions by the given dimension."}